-\ Each cycle represents a discrete six-month period.
+Each cycle represents a discrete six-month period.

-The aim of birth cohort testing is to identify asymptomatic patients with chronic HCV infection that would not otherwise be identified by current risk-based screening methods.
-As described in Section 3.5.2, the prevalence of chronic HCV infection was derived by applying an approximation method to estimates by Garvey et al., and modelling the prevalent population forward to 2021, adjusting for incidence and mortality in the years following the study.
-(9, 149, 158)
+The aim of birth cohort testing is to identify asymptomatic patients with chronic HCV infection that would not otherwise be identified by current risk-based testing methods.
+As described in Section 3.5.2, the prevalence of chronic HCV infection was derived by applying an approximation method to estimates by Garvey et al.,(158) and modelling the prevalent population forward to 2021, adjusting for incidence and mortality in the years following the study.^(9, 150, 159)

-A commonly cited seroconversion rate (conversion from acute to chronic infection) of 70% (95% CI: 55-85%) was used to back-calculate the total level of seropositivity (which includes both chronic and resolved infections) in the birth cohort based on the prevalence of chronic HCV infection.(2) Parameters related to the prevalence of HCV in the 1965-1985 birth cohort are presented by age band in Table 6.3.
+A commonly cited conversion rate (from acute to chronic infection) of 70% (95% CI: 55-85%) was used to back-calculate the total level of seropositivity (which includes both chronic and resolved infections) in the birth cohort based on the prevalence of chronic HCV infection.^(2, 301) Parameters related to the prevalence of HCV in the 1965-1985 birth cohort are presented by age band in Table 6.3.